CRI Irvington Postdoctoral Fellowship Program

 Concise research proposal (background, significance, specific aims, materials and methods) not to exceed 6 pages inclusive of tables and figures, exclusive of references.
 Applications exceeding this page limit will be disqualified.

 *Letter from the sponsor introducing the applicant and describing the sponsor’s qualifications to direct the proposed research.
 The letter must contain assurance that the applicant’s project will be conducted under the direct supervision of the sponsor.
-The sponsor should also emphasize the relevance of the proposed project to cancer immunology.
 Finally, sponsors are asked to indicate whether the application was written by the applicant and also whether any preliminary data included in the proposal was generated by the applicant or by the lab prior to the applicant’s arrival.

 *Sponsor’s curriculum vitae/biosketch, bibliography (limit bibliography to past 5 years or to publications relevant to proposed research), and a list of sponsor’s current research support.